 2014 – Application Development Certificate, Google Academy, Online

-Within the Android Developer field, technical skills are seen as crucial assets; however, soft skills are equally as important.
+Within the developer field, technical skills are seen as crucial assets; however, soft skills are equally important.
 Together, these skills indicate a potential employee that is likely to add value to the team.
 Incorporating these skills into your resume can greatly increase your chance of landing an interview.